axil/blog/content/software/cmd.rst

 Backups are saved with '.bak' extension.

-.. [*] Answering 'N' will make the .bat execution continue from the line, following the one that was interrupted by ctrl-c.
+.. [*] Answering 'N' will make the bat-file execution continue from the line, following the one that was interrupted by ctrl-c.
 I've never used it and can't think of a situation where I would.

+.. [*] Less universal ways include using 'start' command inside the bat-file so that it ends its execution before user has a chance to press ctrl-c.
+The drawback is that it opens a new window. 'start -b' doesn't, but it isolates the process from ctrl-c shortcut.